This post contains affiliate links and we make a small commission for purchases made using these links.

 Instructions

-- Preheat oven to 350 degrees Fahrenheit and line 3 baking sheets with parchment paper.
+- Preheat oven to 350°F and line 3 baking sheets with parchment paper.

 - Add the egg and vanilla extract and mix for an additional minute, just until combined.1 egg, 2 tsp vanilla extract

 - Slowly add the dry ingredients to the wet ingredients and mix until just incorporated.
-It's okay if there's still flour showing.
+It's okay if there's still flour showing, since you'll mix it again when you add the oats and the butterscotch chips.

 - Using a 2 tablespoon cookie scoop, scoop dough onto lined baking sheets at least 2 inches apart.